 The Public Provident Fund Act, 1968 by the Government of India allows any Indian citizen to open a PPF account with just an amount of ₹100.
 A minimum of ₹500 must be deposited in the PPF account every year.
 On the other hand, only a maximum of ₹1.5 lakhs can be deposited in a year.

-- Due to the coronavirus outbreak, the interest rate on PPF reduced to 7.1% for the second quarter (July-September) of the financial year 2020-21.The interest rate is revised every quarterly by the Ministry of Finance.
+- Due to the coronavirus outbreak, the interest rate on PPF reduced to 6.4% for the first quarter (April-June) of the financial year 2021-22.The interest rate is revised every quarterly by the Ministry of Finance.

 - But, the interest is compounded annually at the end of every financial year.